czewski/cross-watchlist/README.md

     - move sidebar to top?

     - add functions to the new modes
+    - images in result
+    - search a vps (no need for db)
     - It literally doesn't check for errors
         - IT WILL BREAK if you try to use: empty watchlists, invalid users!